martynhoyer/gatsby-starter-netlify-cms/src/pages/legal/privacy-policy.md

 * What we may be able to do for you
 * Communications with you

 If you contact us via email, phone or the contact us page on our website, this data allow us to follow-up with you.
+We believe this to be a legitimate interest.
+A copy of our Legitimate Interest Assessment is available on request.

-If 12 months after the duration of the enquiry, you can not an active client we will remove this data from our systems.
+If 12 months after the duration of the enquiry, you are not an active client we will remove this data from our systems.

 ### Clients